A Board for Business

 The Love Wimbledon Board is made up of representatives of the Wimbledon Town Centre business community each bringing their own expertise whilst also representing our BID businesses with regards to sector, size and location within the town.

 The Board meets quarterly to oversee the activity of the Executive Team.
 They provide strategic direction and approve and monitor the annual budget and delivery plan to improve Wimbledon for business.
 Board Directors are voted in for a four year term and are representatives of the local business community.
-We therefore ensure we have business leaders from different locations, sectors and sizes of organisations.
-The Board is made up of predominantly levy-paying businesses and includes two positions for non-levy paying businesses who are recruited for their expertise, and two ex-officio positions for Merton Council and the Metropolitan Police.
+We therefore ensure we have business leaders from different locations, sectors and sizes of organisations along with ex-officio positions for Merton Council and the Metropolitan Police.

 All Board members are asked to declare any pecuniary or personal interests at each meeting and a detailed register of Board Directors personal interests is updated annually.

-If you are a levy paying business and interested in joining the Love Wimbledon BID Board, or would like to see copies of the minutes, please contact Helen Clark Bell for further information.
+If you are a levy paying business and interested in joining the Love Wimbledon BID Board, or would like to see copies of the minutes, please contact Craig Hurring for further information.

 The Current Board Members Are: